ariary/volana/README.md

 ***Why not just hide command with `echo [command] | base64` ?***
 And decode on target with `echo [encoded_command] | base64 -d | bash`

-Because we want to be protected against system that trigger alert for `base64` use or that seek base64 text in command.
+Because we want to be protected against systems that trigger alert for `base64` use or that seek base64 text in command.
 Also we want to make investigation difficult and base64 isn't a real brake.

 ## Detection